kubeovn/docs/docs/guide/setup-options.en.md

 This allows VM instances address fixed during start-up, shutdown, upgrade, migration, and other operations throughout their lifecycle, making them more compatible with the actual virtualization user experience.

-This feature is enable by default after v1.10.6.
+This feature is enabled by default after v1.10.6.
 To disable this feature, you need to change the following args in the `kube-ovn-controller` Deployment:

 ```yaml
 args: